dansmyers/InterviewQuestionGuide/Dynamic_Programming/Box_Stacking_Pseudocode_Tutorial.md

 	for (i=1 to n-1):
 		for (j=0 to i-1):

-			// check if box j has a smaller base than box i if(boxes[i].w < boxes[j].w and boxes[i].d < boxes[j].d:
+			// check if box j has a larger base than box i if(allBoxes[i].w < allBoxes[j].w and allBoxes[i].d < allBoxes[j].d:

-				// if the current maxStackHeight at index i is less than maxStackHeight at j + box i
+				// box i is smaller than box j and box i can be added to the maxStackHieght[j]
-				// then change it to that value if maxStackHeight[i] < maxStackHeight[j] + allBoxes[i].h:
+				// only do this if this yields a larger result than maxStackHeight[i] if maxStackHeight[i] < maxStackHeight[j] + allBoxes[i].h:
 				 	maxStackHeight[i] = maxStackhieght[j] + allBoxes[i].h;